Mathematical Proofs of Two Conjectures: The Four Color Problem and The Uniquely 4-colorable Planar Graph: The generating operation system on maximal planar graphs

-\begin{defn} Let graph $G$ be 4-colorable, and $f$ be one of the 4-coloring.
-Let $v$ be a degree $k\geq 3$ vertex of $G$, and $\Gamma(v)=\{v_1,v_2,\cdots,v_k\}$.
-The so-called \textbf{ contracting $k$-wheel operation} of wheel $W_k=G[\overline{\Gamma(v)}]$ in graph $G$ is that, delete the $k$-degree vertex $v$, then merge those neighbors of $k$-degree vertex $v$ with the same color into one vertex, and if the merged graph is maximal planar, then the contracting vertex operation finished; otherwise, check that if there are two vertices with the same color, and if it is the case, then merge these two vertices, repeat this process until the merged graph is maximal planar.
-According to the above definition of contracting $k$-wheel operation, doing the extending operations step by step reversely is the so-called\textbf{ extending $k$-wheel operation}. \end{defn} We use $\zeta^{-}_{k}(G,v)$ to denote the contracting $k$-wheel operation on $k$-degree vertex $v$ of the maximal planar graph $G$, in case of no confusion, it can be abbreviated as $\zeta^{-}_{v}(G)$.
-Use $\zeta^{+}_{k}(G,v)$ to denote the extending $k$-wheel operation on maximal planar graph by the above three methods, in case of no confusion, abbreviated as $\zeta^{+}_{v}(G)$, where the added degree-$k$ vertex is denoted by $v$. \begin{thm} Let $G$ be a unique 4-colorable maximal planar graph.
-Let $v$ be a 5-degree vertex of graph $G$, and the neighborhood structure of $v$ and the uniquely 4-coloring of the subgraph are shown in figure 5.11(a).
-Then there are exact two 4-color group partitions of the resulted graph $\zeta^{-}_{v}(G)$ from contracting 5-wheel operation on $G$, namely
+\begin{definition} Let graph $G$ be 4-colorable, and $f$ be one of its colorings.
+Let $v$ be a vertex with degree $k\geq 3$ of $G$, and $\Gamma(v)=\{v_1,v_2,\cdots,v_k\}$.
+The so-called \textbf{ contracting $k$-wheel operation based on $f$} as to wheel $W_k=G[\Gamma(v)\cup \{v\}]$ of graph $G$ is: deleting vertex $v$, then merging its neighbors received the same color into one vertex.
+If the resulting graph is a maximal planar graph, then the contracting $k$-wheel operation is completed; otherwise, the new formed face with degree(the number of vertices incident to the face) at least 4, for which there must have not less than two vertices receiving the same color, then we merge these vertices again.
+Repeat this process until the resulting graph is a maximal planar graph.
+According to the above definition of contracting $k$-wheel operation, the process that does the extending operations step by step reversely is the so-called\textbf{ extending $k$-wheel operation based on coloring}. \end{definition}

-\end{thm} $Proof.$ Let the four-color set be $\{1=red,2=blue,3=yellow,4=green\}$, and let $G[i,j]$ denote the induced subgraph from the subset of vertices with colors $i$ and $j$, where $i\neq j$ and $i,j=1,2,3,4$.
-Then $G[i,j]$ must be a tree, for otherwise, it is easy to get contradiction to the fact that $G$ is uniquely 4-colorable.
-Consider $\zeta^{-}_{v}(G)$ in figure 5.11(b), it is resulted from deleting the vertex $v$ with green color (color 4), and contracting two non-adjacent red vertices (color 1).
-Therefore, in $\zeta^{-}_{v}(G)$, there must exist a circle with alternative red and blue vertices, as shown in figure 5.12.
-Now, we consider the coloring of $\zeta^{-}_{v}(G)$ in more details.

-\begin{itemize} \item $\zeta^{-}_{v}(G)[3,4]$ has two connected components, and each of them is a tree; \item $\zeta^{-}_{v}(G)[2,4]$ is a tree, resulted by deleting leaf $v$ from tree $G[2,4]$; \item $\zeta^{-}_{v}(G)[2,3]$ is a tree, exactly the same as tree $G[2,3]$; \item $\zeta^{-}_{v}(G)[1,4]$ is a tree, resulted by deleting 2-degree vertex $v$ from tree $G[1,4]$ and contracting $v_2$ and $v_5$; \item $\zeta^{-}_{v}(G)[1,3]$ is a tree, resulted by contracting $v_2$ and $v_5$ from tree $G[1,3]$; \item $\zeta^{-}_{v}(G)[1,2]$ is connected£¬and there exists exactly one circle $C$, either vertex $v_1$ or $v_3$ is inside the circle $C$, as shown in figure 5.13 (a),(b).
-Without lose of generality, assume that vertex $v_1$ is inside circle $C$.
-Obviously, circle $C$ divides the $G[3,4]$ into two components from vertex $v$, the two components are $\zeta^{-}_v(G)[3,4]$.
-Now let $V^{3'}$ and $V^{4'}$ denote the vertex sets colored yellow and green outside the circle respectively; and $V^{3}$ and $V^{4}$ denote the vertex sets colored yellow and green inside the circle respectively. \end{itemize} Then because $G$ is uniquely 4-colorable, we have